Thomas Flanagan (bishop): Priesthood

 In 1969, Flanagan was appointed as administrator, then pastor, of St. Agnes Parish in Edna, Texas.
 Flanagan was awarded a Master of Divinity degree from the Oblate School of Theology in San Antonio in 1979.
-He was named a monsignor by Pope John Paul II on Nov.
-29, 1989.
+He was named a monsignor by Pope John Paul II on November 29, 1989.

 Auxiliary Bishop of San Antonio

-On January 5, 1998, Flanagan was appointed titular bishop for Bavagaliana and auxiliary bishop for the Archdiocese of San Antonio by Pope John Paul II.
-Flanagan was consecrated on February 16, 1998 at the Municipal Auditorium in San Antonio.
-His principal consecrator was Archbishop Patrick Flores. with Bishop Edmond Carmody, and Bishop John McCarthy as co-consecrators.
+On January 5, 1998, Flanagan was appointed titular bishop for Bavagaliana and auxiliary bishop of San Antonio by John Paul II.
+Flanagan was consecrated on February 16, 1998 at the San Antonio Municipal Auditorium in San Antonio.
+His principal consecrator was Archbishop Patrick Flores. with Bishops Edmond Carmody and John E. McCarthy serving as co-consecrators.